+Animal fur is not the leading cause of your allergies; it is the tiny flakes of dead skin we call pet dander.
 You can manage your allergies and pet dander in many different ways.
-Filters Fast is an air and water filtration company so we know these issues come up a lot.
-This is why we want to look at the issue of pet allergies and provide some suggestions that might help in managing any discomfort.
+Filters Fast is an air and water filtration company, so we know these issues come up frequently.
+This is why we want to examine pet allergies and offer suggestions to help manage any discomfort.

 Why Do We Have Pet Allergies?